Resources

 {user.mention}Mentions the user (e.g., @adam).

-{user.name}The user’s global username or nickname.
+{user.name}The user's global username.

 {user.tag}The user's discriminator (e.g., 0001) or "0".